 4. Variety of plants, animals, and microorganisms found in an area.

-NCERT Solutions for Class 8 Science Chapter 7 - Conservation of Plants and Animals
+Importance of Class 8 Science Chapter 7 Conservation of Plants and Animals NCERT Solutions

 Included Topics in Class 8th Science Chapter 7 (Free PDF Download)

-The topics and sub-topics of this chapter, ‘Conservation of Plants and Animals’ in the science syllabus for 8th standard will help you study in a more organized.
+The topics and sub-topics of this chapter, ‘Conservation of Plants and Animals in the science syllabus for 8th standard will help you study in a more organised way.

 The important question-answers are given in “NCERT solutions for class 8 science chapter 7”.
 Therefore, students must go through the NCERT solutions to score higher marks in the exam.